akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She dried her eyes.
 “Don’t be silly!
 How can someone own *all* the geese?”

-The boy just watched her with a strange expression.
+The boy just stared at her with an odd expression.

 A woman’s voice called from the edge of the meadow.
 “Beatrice?!
 Come here!”

 “Oh.
 Coming, mother!”

-She turned back to thank the boy, but he had vanished.
+She turned back to thank the boy, but he was already gone.

 ---